 - intentional encouragement for gross motor development

-The classroom ages are from 15 to 18 months in the beginning of the school year.
 Throughout the year we have fun learning various things.
 We learn our colors, ABC’s, and shapes.
 There is also a curriculum to follow that involves teaching things such as our feelings, different types of animals, and places to visit.
 Teaching some sign language is incorporated into the curriculum as well.
 We learn the signs for more, please, thank you, and much more.
 We also have gross motor activities such as going on nature walks and playing on our outdoor playground.
-Being a Caterpillar is lots of fun!
+Being a Little Gators is lots of fun!
 We look forward to sharing that with you.

 Younger Two Year olds